-Table 1: Service conditions for a component in the hot part of an aeroengine and one in the hottest part of a power plant.
-The lower limits for the power plant component are representative of current technology.
-The stress is a 100,000 h creep rupture strength.
 The variables can ideally be taken into account using what scientists like to call "physical models", i.e. theories which explain a large class of observations, which contain few arbitrary elements and which make verifiable predictions.
 The first part of this paper deals with such physical models in the prediction of microstructure.

-There is no adequate theory to deal with the second task, which is the estimation of creep rupture strength as a function of the steel composition and heat treatment.
+There is no adequate theory to deal with the second task, which is the estimation of creep rupture strength as a function of the steel composition, microstructure and heat treatment.
 Difficult problems like this, where the general concepts might be understood but which are not as yet amenable to fundamental treatment, are common in metallurgy.
-To form a complete story it is necessary in such circumstances to resort to learned empiricism.
+To form a complete design-technology, it is consequently necessary to resort to careful empiricism.
 The second part of this paper deals with a semi-empirical method implemented to achieve useful results.
-The combination of physical and empirical models can then be used to attempt the design of welding alloys!
+The combination of physical and empirical models can then be used to attempt the design of alloys.